NGEET/fates-docs/docs/source/fates_tech_note.rst

 where :math:`age` is cohort age in years, :math:`r_a` is the rate that mortality increases with age, and :math:`p_a` is the inflection point of the curve, i.e. the age at which annual mortality rate has increased to 50%.

 Cohort age is not tracked in default FATES.
-In order to have age-dependent mortality on, set the flag hlm_use_cohort_age_tracking to .true. in the FATES namelist options.
+In order to have age-dependent mortality on, set the flag use_fates_cohort_age_tracking to .true. in the FATES namelist options.
 To turn on either size- or age-dependent mortality set the :math:`p` and :math:`r` parameters to sensible values in the FATES parameter file.

 .. raw:: latex